-Los Angeles has been the most popular tourist destination in California, explaining the was hotel new builds developments, renovations, and hotel I.T. solutions growth.
+Los Angeles has been the most popular tourist destination in California, explaining the massive growth in hotel new builds developments, renovations, and hotel I.T. solution providers.
 Even basketball legend Kobe Bryant declared L.A as the sports capital of the world during this time adding to the appeal of the glorious city.

 Los Angeles, California has already recorded 36 hotel new builds, with a further 19% growth expected by the end of the year.
 L.A. leads the hospitality race in California with 45 hotels (with 7,497 rooms) under construction and 268 hotels (with 40,190 rooms) in planning.

 Over the 2018 fiscal year, Los Angeles was booming so erratically that it overtook all other California cities in growth.
 The city hosted 50 million tourists, a number that was forecasted just two years ago.
 This was also 1.5 million (+3.1%) more tourists compared to 2017.

 Hotel Technology Management to Boost Hotel Industry Growth

 Hotel technology management is quickly picking pace in California with significant hotel new builds and hotel technology renovations underway.

 Advanced Hospitality Technologies Inc. has been privileged to have been contracted for various technology renovations and new builds in the last 5 years.
 Working with popular brands including Marriott, Hilton, and Sheraton our expert General Contractors of Technology have delivered highly advanced hotel new builds.

 One of the most popular transformations that hotels require are the strategic and policy changes needed to hotel processes, claims Mohammed Ziaee – Director of Technology Advanced Hospitlaity Technologies Inc. These changes centre around the new millennial traveller, he claims.